Johnny0121/README/README.md

 Hi, I'm Johnny - A Web Developer, currently a student at Aston University.
 I can make the meanest fried eggs, and eat a little too much mochi.
 I enjoy pineapple on my pizzas, and can voice crack voluntarily.

-If you punch your computer monitor enough times, it should eventually work.
-Email me your results.

 ## Interests
 - :computer: Web Development
 - :pencil2: UX Design